 When a script is newly created it consists of only one action .
 But you can add more Actions to your QTP Script as per requirements.

-- Reusable Action can be used in other Tests.
+- Reusable Actions: can be used in other Tests.
 They can be used in the same Test Script multiple times.

-- Non reusable Action can not be used in other Tests.
+- Non-Reusable Actions: can not be used in other Tests.
 They can be called in the same script only once

 - Call to COPY of an Action : When you make a Copy of an Action , the action is copied in its entirety, including checkpoints, parameterization, and the corresponding action tab in the Data Table into the calling test .
 When you insert a copy of an existing action, you can make changes to the copied action, and your changes will not affect nor be affected by any other test.
 You can insert copies of both reusable and non-reusable actions

 - Call to an EXISTING Action : Calls to actions are read-only in the calling test.
 They can only be modified in the test in which they were created.
 Enables you to use the same action in several tests and makes it easy to maintain tests.
 You can make calls to only "Reusable" actions.

 Following video tutorial demonstrates Actions.
 It uses the vanilla Test Script created in previous tutorials with 5 steps to log in into Flight Reservation.This tutorial is the longest in all QTP tutorials and its recommended you take notes while viewing it.